 About Sabarimala Temple

 Our country prides itself on diverse cultures, traditions, religions, and values.
 The appealing part is that each culture has its unique beauty.
 The temples are a vital part of our rich culture.
 They unravel the beauty of our cultures in beautiful ways.
 Every temple speaks its glory.
 One of the temples is Sabarimala Temple.
-One of the most prominent temples of South India is also known as Sabarimala Shree Dharma Sastha Temple.
-The tale of the temple tells that King Rajasekara laid the foundation of the Sabarimala temple on the advice of saint Agasthya.
+The Sabarimala Shree Dharma Sastha Temple holds a prominent position among the temples of South India.
+The tale of the temple tells that King Rajasekara laid the foundation of the Sabarimala temple on the advice of Saint Agasthya.
 On the day of Makarsankantri, the king installed the deity figure of Lord Ayyappa in the temple.
 The tales say Lord himself sent Parasuraman to carve the stone for the holy idol.

 Location and History of the Temple

-The divine temple covers many holy shrines.
-Firstly, the main sanctum is for Lord Ayyappa, the Hindu deity.
-Adjacent to the main sanctum is the deity of Nagarajav.
-There is also a shrine dedicated to the devotee of Lord Ayyappa, Vavarunada.
-He was a Muslim saint.
-The Sabarimala pilgrimage highlights his devotion.
-It also emphasizes communal harmony and how Lord Ayyappa took people of all faith under his divinity.
-Another shrine is of Malikapurathamma, also known as “Adiparasakhti,” for the pilgrims.
-Devotees pray Malikapurathamma as one of the essential upadevatha in Sabarimala.
+The divine temple encompasses several holy shrines.
+Firstly, the main sanctum is dedicated to Lord Ayyappa, the revered Hindu deity.
+Adjacent to the main sanctum is the shrine of Nagarajav, and nearby, there is a separate shrine honoring Vavarunada, a Muslim saint and devotee of Lord Ayyappa.
+The Sabarimala pilgrimage highlights the significance of his devotion and underscores the message of communal harmony as Lord Ayyappa embraces people of all faiths under his divine grace.
+A shrine dedicated to Malikapurathamma, also known as “Adiparasakhti,” holds great significance for the pilgrims.
+Devotees offer prayers to Malikapurathamma as one of the essential upadevathas (sub-deities) at Sabarimala.

-The eighteen steps in the Sabarimala temple are considered holy.
+The devotees consider the eighteen steps in the Sabarimala temple as holy.
 Just to the right of that steps is the shrine present of Karuppu Swami & Karuppai Amma, and they both helped Lord Ayyappa to fulfill his divine mission.
 On the left side of the holy steps is a shrine of Valiya Kadutha Swami.
 Lastly, Mel Ganapathi’s shrine is adjacent to the main sanctum of Lord Ayyappa.

 Sabarimala Temple is open only for part of the year.
-It is available for devotees on certain days called Mandalapooja, Makaravilakku, and Vishu.
+Devotees can access the temple on specific days known as Mandalapooja, Makaravilakku, and Vishu.
 It is also open on the first day of every Malayalam month.
-The lesser-known fact about the temple is that people going for worship at the temple have to observe a 41 – day celibacy.
+The lesser-known fact about the temple is that people going for worship have to observe a 41–day celibacy.

 When the idol of God shifts in the newly created Sabarimala temple, the Lord himself says to the king, “the River Pampa is as sacred as River Ganga, Sabarimala is as holy as Kasi.”
 The temple stands true to these words and their divinity.
 Undoubtedly, it is one of the holiest pilgrimages in India today.